-- Training for fire department members or for the citizens in the area of fire prevention. - The purchase of smoke and carbon monoxide detectors may be allowed for the purpose of distribution to the general public. - Expenditures for use in fire prevention, public fire education and community relations that is justifiable to the State Supervisory Committee and Local Board of Trustees. - Please specify type of training, purchase of smoke/carbon monoxide detectors or other fire prevention request.
+- Training for fire department members or for the citizens in the area of fire prevention. - The purchase of smoke detectors may be allowed for the purpose of distribution to the general public. - Expenditures for use in fire prevention or public fire education that is justifiable to the State Supervisory Committee and Local Board of Trustees. - Please specify type of training, purchase of smoke detectors or other fire prevention request.